-“I have epilepsy myself,” he explains.
+“I have epilepsy myself,” they explain.
 “I have experienced seizures and moments of disruption in my life.
 Time has always interested me.
 I was recently hospitalized for a bad episode so that’s when I really started thinking about it as a research topic.

-“I thought it was interesting enough to study in detail,” he adds.
+“I thought it was interesting enough to study in detail,” they add.
 “There is this loss of continuity in life that others who don’t have such episodic issues don’t go through.”

-His last area of interest also is focused on time.
-He’s interested in using applied natural language processing to answer social science questions, especially on social media.
+Their last area of interest also is focused on time.
+They are interested in using applied natural language processing to answer social science questions, especially on social media.

-“With epilepsy, for example, I’m interested in how online communities of people with epilepsy come together to construct notions of time,” he says.
+“With epilepsy, for example, I’m interested in how online communities of people with epilepsy come together to construct notions of time,” they say.

-“I grew up in a family of engineers and so I think engineering in some way was chosen already,” he says.
+“I grew up in a family of engineers and so I think engineering in some way was chosen already,” they say.
 “I was also interested in computers.
 I grew up around them.
 In the early 90s, the Internet was just starting to come into India.
 It was an interesting time.”

 “I really enjoyed my time in the software industry,” says Megh, whose passions include reading and attending jazz and Indian classical concerts.
 “Ideally, I’d like to go back to India, to Bombay.
 We’ll see.”

-A big city person – consider his upbringing in Bombay and his graduate school time in Toronto – Megh says he’s gotten used to smaller-town life in Ann Arbor.
+A big city person – considering their upbringing in Bombay and their graduate school time in Toronto – Megh says they've gotten used to smaller-town life in Ann Arbor.

-“Ann Arbor is quite small for me in comparison,” he says.
+“Ann Arbor is quite small for me in comparison,” they say.
 “I like walking around downtown.
 I like the independent bookstores and coffee shops, which I really appreciate, and the odd restaurant.
 But I do miss the infrastructure of the big city.”

 To see more recent updates on this student, visit their profile page.